iotexproject/dev-portal-content/academy/deploy-smart-contracts-on-iotex-using-hardhat.md

 ---
 title: Deploy smart contracts on IoTeX
 description: Deploy a smart contracts on IoTeX in a few steps using Hardhat
-permalink: academy/tutorials/deploy-smart-contracts-on-iotex-using-hardhat.md
+path: academy/deploy-smart-contracts-on-iotex-using-hardhat.md
 ---

 # Introduction

 The IoTeX Blockchain implements a full-featured Ethereum Virtual Machine (EVM), allowing you to use Solidity as a programming language to create smart contracts on IoTeX or port any existing Ethereum smart contract to IoTeX without changes to the source code.

 In addition to that, any IoTeX gateway nod provides a full Ethereum API, so that any Ethereum client can also interact with the IoTeX blockchain without any change to the code.

 # Core information

 This tutorial teach you how to:

 1. Create an IoTeX smart contract using [Solidity](https://docs.soliditylang.org/en/v0.8.14/)